 Selecting Discontinue and Send New eRx will take you to the new prescription screen under the Send eRx section of the patient's chart.
 The prescription form will be blank allowing you to send a new medication in place of the previous one.

-Under the Past Medication Orders the cancellation or discontinuation will be recorded.
+Under Past Medication Orders, the cancellation or discontinuation will be recorded.
 You can see the status of the canceled or discontinued medication.
 The statuses are:

 - Cancel Request Pending